Summary

 1. To assess how the participant's subjective experiences with ketamine may be related to clinical outcomes.

 II.
-To assess how participants' stage of PDAC may be related to clinical outcomes.
+To assess how participants' stage of cancer may be related to clinical outcomes.

 OUTLINE:

-Adult pancreatic ductal adenocarcinoma (PDAC) participants receiving care at the Helen Diller Family Comprehensive Cancer Center (HDFCCC) will be randomized in a 1:1 ratio to one of two double-blinded conditions consisting of a single drug treatment and several therapy sessions, for up to 7 weeks.
+Adult participants with advanced stage GI cancers receiving care at the Helen Diller Family Comprehensive Cancer Center (HDFCCC) will be randomized in a 1:1 ratio to one of two double-blinded conditions consisting of a single drug treatment and several therapy sessions.
 Participants will be followed up to 35 days (+/-2 days) after ketamine administration.

 Keywords

-Pancreatic Ductal Adenocarcinoma, Pain, Acute, Medication assisted therapy, Adenocarcinoma, Acute Pain, Ketamine, Ketamine Injectable Product, Meaning and Purpose therapy, K-MaP
+Pancreatic Ductal Adenocarcinoma, Pain, Acute, Gastrointestinal Cancers, Demoralization, Medication assisted therapy, ketamine, Gastrointestinal Neoplasms, Ketamine Injectable Product, Meaning and Purpose therapy, K-MaP

 Eligibility